 Even in the growing pains, what God is doing is good.

 Even in the growing pains, what God is doing is good.
-Click To Tweet
+Share on X3.
+Life Doesn’t Have To Be Sad.

 I’ve had many people over the years ask me if it would have been harder to lose my mom at an older age.
 I usually answer with, it doesn’t matter how old I am.
 Living without my mom is hard.
 I don’t think any age is an easy age to lose your mom.